Villy15/Villy15/README.md

 I enjoy building applications focused on business-driven outcomes.
 My toolset includes SQL, NoSQL, Docker, Python, TypeScript (and JavaScript), modern backend APIs (like Express.js and FastAPI), and cross-platform mobile frameworks (like React Native and Flutter).

 I'm currently dedicating a high percentage of my time to for my capstone project in my school.
-At the same time, I am also upskilling by learning AWS to hopefully earn a certificate.
+At the same time, I am also upskilling by learning AWS to hopefully earn a certificate and learning the use of OpenAI to integrate AI with my personal projects.
 If you would like to have my help with your team and product, feel free to **contact me**. 🤓

 You can find me on: